imkaywu/3drecon_dataset/result.md

 	<img src="{{site.url}}{{site.baseurl}}/assets/results/eval1_real.png" style="border:none;">
 	<h6>Real-world data</h6>
 	</div>
-	<div class="thecap"><strong>Figure 2.</strong> Evaluation 1: correct description leads to successful reconstruc- tion result.
+	<div class="thecap"><strong>Figure 2.</strong> Evaluation 1: correct description leads to successful reconstruction result.
 The baseline results are provided so that we can determine the quality of result returned by the algorithm chosen by the interpreter.</div>
 </div>

 ## Evaluation 2: less accurate description, less successful results <a name="eval2"></a>